-DA CAPO FOR DORICO™ FEATURES 2 SMUFL COMPLIANT MUSIC FONTS: “DA CAPO” & “DA CAPO LIGHT”.
+DA CAPO FOR DORICO & FINALE V27 FEATURE 2 SMUFL COMPLIANT MUSIC FONTS: “DA CAPO” & “DA CAPO LIGHT”.

-Da Capo fonts are an elegant engraver music fonts with a standard and a lighter appearance, yet more robust than some other music fonts, but more accurately representing the look of a smooth engraved music featuring almost 2800 glyphs.
-Da Capo can be used for modern sophisticate Pop or Rock, Jazz Bands, Piano and Vocals, Choirs, Marching Bands, and all types of musical ensembles even Symphonies!
-Da Capo come with a unique subtle individuality, but with a softer and fatter look which make it great use for school manuals and education materials.
+Da Capo fonts are elegant engraver music fonts with a standard and a lighter appearance, yet more robust than some other music fonts, but more accurately representing the look of smooth engraved music.
+Da Capo can be used for modern sophisticated Pop or Rock, Jazz Bands, Piano and Vocals, Choirs, Marching Bands, and all types of musical ensembles even Symphonies!
+Da Capo comes with a unique subtle individuality, but with a softer and fatter look which makes it a great use for school manuals and education materials.
 Both fonts look fun and easy, and will not scare your students!
-Da Capo work with Finale v27 and Dorico™ Pro version as an alternative to Maestro and Bravura font or any other SMuFL font.
+Da Capo works with Finale v27 and Dorico™ Pro version as an alternative to Finale Maestro and Bravura font or any other SMuFL font.

 - Da Capo Music Font – Full score – Green Trees Are Bending